 Claudette Colvin was born on September 5, 1939, in Montgomery, Alabama.
 On March 2, 1955, she refused to give up her bus seat to a white passenger.
 She was arrested and became one of four plaintiffs in Browder v.
 Gayle, which ruled that Montgomery's segregated bus system was unconstitutional.
 Colvin moved to New York City and worked as a nurse's aide.
 She retired in 2004.

-Civil rights activist.
-Born on September 5, 1939, in Montgomery, Alabama.
-Months before Rosa Parks, Claudette Colvin stood up against segregation in Alabama in 1955.
-She was only 15 years old at the time.
-Colvin also served as a plaintiff in the landmark legal case, Browder v.
+Claudette Colvin was born on September 5, 1939, in Montgomery, Alabama.
+Months before Rosa Parks, Colvin stood up against segregation in Alabama in 1955, when she was only 15 years old.
+She also served as a plaintiff in the landmark legal case Browder v.
 Gayle, which helped end the practice of segregation on Montgomery public buses.

 Colvin was arrested on several charges, including violating the city's segregation laws.
 For several hours, she sat in jail, completely terrified.
 "I was really afraid, because you just didn't know what white people might do at that time," Colvin later said.
 After her minister paid her bail, she went home where she and her family stayed up all night out of concern for possible retaliation.

 The National Association for the Advancement of Colored People briefly considered using Colvin's case to challenge the segregation laws, but they decided against it because of her age.
-She also became pregnant around the time of her arrest, and they thought an unwed mother would attract too much negative attention in a public legal battle.
-Her son, Raymond, was born in December 1955.
+She also had became pregnant and they thought an unwed mother would attract too much negative attention in a public legal battle.
+Her son, Raymond, was born in March 1956.

 In court, Colvin opposed the segregation law by declaring herself not guilty.
 The court, however, ruled against her, and put her on probation.
 Despite the light sentence, Colvin could not escape the court of public opinion.
 The once-quiet student was branded a troublemaker by some, and she had to drop out of college.
 Her reputation also made it impossible for her to find a job.

 Despite her personal challenges, Colvin became one of the four plaintiffs in the Browder v.
-Gayle case.
-The decision in the 1956 case ruled that Montgomery's segregated bus system was unconstitutional.
+Gayle case, along with Aurelia S. Browder, Susie McDonald and Mary Louise Smith (Jeanatta Reese, who was initially named a plaintiff in the case, withdrew early on due to outside pressure).
+The decision in the 1956 case, which had been filed by Fred Gray and Charles D. Langford on behalf of aforementioned African-American women, ruled that Montgomery's segregated bus system was unconstitutional.